Tafara-N/alx-files-manager/README.md

 GitHub repository: alx-files_manager
 File: utils/, routes/index.js, controllers/FilesController.js

-7. File publish/unpublish
+### 7. File publish/unpublish

-mandatory
+In the file `routes/index.js`, add 2 new endpoints:

-In the file routes/index.js, add 2 new endpoints:
+- `PUT /files/:id/publish` => `FilesController.putPublish`

-PUT /files/:id/publish => FilesController.putPublish
+- `PUT /files/:id/publish` => `FilesController.putUnpublish`

-PUT /files/:id/publish => FilesController.putUnpublish
+In the file `controllers/FilesController.js`, add the 2 new endpoints:

-In the file controllers/FilesController.js, add the 2 new endpoints:
+`PUT /files/:id/publish` should set `isPublic` to `true` on the file document based on the ID:

-PUT /files/:id/publish should set isPublic to true on the file document based on the ID:
+- Retrieve the user based on the token:

-Retrieve the user based on the token:
+    - If not found, return an error `Unauthorized` with a status code 401
-If not found, return an error Unauthorized with a status code 401 If no file document is linked to the user and the ID passed as parameter, return an error Not found with a status code 404
+- If no file document is linked to the user and the ID passed as parameter, return an error `Not found` with a status code 404
-Otherwise:
+- Otherwise:
-Update the value of isPublic to true
+    - Update the value of `isPublic` to `true`
-And return the file document with a status code 200
+    - And return the file document with a status code 200

 `PUT /files/:id/unpublish` should set `isPublic` to `false` on the file document based on the ID: